Dear Physics Laboratory Students,

 Welcome to the Introductory Physics Laboratory (IPL)!

-Please, carefully read over our letter, General Information, Lab Syllabus, and the other general topics that are available on the website.
+Please, carefully read over our letter, General Information, Lab Syllabus, and the other general topics that are available on the website, including the College of Science course policy document.
 This material describes important information about the course.

 Lab Manual and Other Needed Materials